inspiredminds/contao-wordpressimport/README.md

 ```
 composer require inspiredminds/contao-wordpressimport
 ```
-The execute the Contao Install Tool.
 If you use the Contao Standard Edition, you will have to add
 ```php
 new WordPressImportBundle\WordPressImportBundle()
 ```
 to your `AppKernel.php`.

+Then execute the Contao Install Tool to update the database.

 ## Usage